 Making the decision to open a primary school was not an easy one by any means as there were several important challenges to be considered.
 Our facilities were quickly reaching full capacity and the lack of human resources to accommodate the needs of the school would inevitably take a toll on the high quality we wished to achieve.
-However, we realised that this was a necessity that needed to be addressed to slowly raise the standard of education on the island.
-With that said, Tamani Primary School opened in February 2015 with our first nursery graduates beginning Grade One..
+However, we realized that this was a necessity that needed to be addressed to slowly raise the standard of education on the island.
+With that said, Tamani Primary School opened in February 2015 with our first nursery graduates beginning Grade One.

 Furthermore, a generous donation of land was received in 2015, allowing construction for a new campus that would house the Primary School campus and additional living quarters, both which opened in 2016.
 At the start of 2019, we started with 170 children comprising of both nursery and primary students.